API: Multi-Config Specification

 Config Group Generators

-More support for AutoML heuristics such as SHA and HyperOpt, as well as an integration with the popular AutoML library Optuna are coming soon.
+More support for AutoML heuristics such as SHA, HyperOpt, as well as an integration with the popular AutoML library Optuna are coming soon.
+Likewise for RAG/context engineering, we also plan to support the AutoML heuristic syftr.

 - Parameters: